theghostmac/pluto/explanation.md

 From the following fundamental definition of blockchain, it is obvious that a blockchain engineer must be versed in:

-1. distributed systems - I recommend Distributed Systems for Practitioners book
+1. distributed systems - I recommend Distributed Systems for Practitioners book.
-2. writing immutable code,
+2. writing immutable code.
 3. cryptography - I recommend Cryptographic Algorithms
 4. mathematics, and
 5. computer networking.

 In addition to all of these recommendations, you can add Wikipedia, and any other resources you find.
 It's helpful to listen to experts talk, so videos might be good too.

-# Blockchain Architecture
+## Blockchain Architecture

 Blockchain is a network with different layers.
 It is similar to HTTP, FTP, etc., which runs on the TCP/IP model.
 Just as the TCP/IP networking model has 4 layers, the blockchain networking model has 6 layers:

 - Application:
   - Smart contracts
   - Decentralized applications